jzhou1318/fa22tapeout-course-dev/chipyardlab.md

 ```

 ## Setting up & designing our accelerator
 Navigate to `/chipyard/generators/chipyard/src/main/scala/ExampleMMIO.scala` where we'll be designing our MMIO Acclerator.
-Remmeber, the goal is to desigin an "accelerator" that takes in two 32-bit* values as vectors of 4 8-bit values.
+Remember, the goal is to desigin an "accelerator" that takes in two 32-bit* values as vectors of 4 8-bit values.
 The accelerator takes in 32-bit vectors, adds them, and returns the result.

 ##### TODO: 32-bit for now; aiming for 64-bit.
 Turns out not as easy as just change 32 to 64